Kshitanshi/Kshitanshi/README.md

 Curious about how things work and even more interested in building them.

 I’m currently exploring **data, analytics, technology**, and different areas that catch my attention.
-Most of what I learn comes from projects, experiments, trying things out, and figuring things out along the way.
+Most of what I learn comes from working on projects, experimenting with ideas, and figuring things out along the way.

 I’m still discovering where I want to take this, but every project is helping me learn something new and get a little better at what I do.